dbrrr/blog/_posts/2024-10-23-ships-darkness.markdown

 <div align="center" style="text-align: center; margin-bottom: 10px;">
    <img src="/assets/sailing_in_the_dark.webp" width="350px" style="padding:10px;" alt="This message has been brought to you by AI"/>
-   <div style="color: #4D4D4F; font-size: 0.7em;"> Rowboat-driven development</div>
+   <div style="color: #4D4D4F; font-size: 0.7em;">Rowboats in the darkness</div>
 </div>

-I recently had a discussion with a coworker where I used the analogy of seeing a rowboat come out of the darkness to deliver some information.
-But -- the mere existance of a rowboat in the open ocean suggested the presence of a larger ship nearby.
-Which ship?
+I recently had a situation which I described to coworker that it was as if I was seeing a rowboat come out of the darkness to deliver some information.
+But -- the mere existance of a rowboat in the open ocean suggested the presence of a larger ship (i.e. "H.M.S Stakeholder") nearby, which I couldn't see but knew was there.
+Which ship was it?
 Are they a part of the fleet?
 Do they know where I'm going?
 Do I know where they're going?
 Should I go talk to that ship?
-Why did they send a rowboat?
+Why did they send a rowboat? _Did_ they send a rowboat?
+Did the rowboat go off on its own mission?

 I think this idea captures some of the factors which I believe contribute to noise:

-  - Knowledge silos create <a href="https://en.wikipedia.org/wiki/Fog_of_war" target="_blank">fog of war</a>.
-Fog of war gets in the way of transparent communication.
-Assumptions are made.
-Miscommunications occur.
-On a clear, sunny day, multiple ships can coordinate in unison.
+  - The <a href="https://en.wikipedia.org/wiki/Fog_of_war" target="_blank">fog of war</a> shown in the image above arises, I think, from knowledge silos in the organization.
+This fog of war gets in the way of clear communication.
+Without clear communication, assumptions start being made and miscommunications occur.

-  - Fog of war fosters inefficient alignment.
-Small rowboats float between teams, crowdsourcing operational visibility.
-We're ignoring the existence of radios, here 😉.
+  - This kind of fog-of-war / knowledge silo situation fosters inefficient alignment.
+Without the ability to see what's happening with the other ships/teams, small rowboats float between them in the darkness, crowdsourcing operational visibility and introducing a kind of "telephone" situation.

-  - Misalignment creates uncertainty.
-Ships get in the way of each other.
+  - This misalignment creates uncertainty.
+Ships/teams/stakeholders get in the way of each other.
 To avoid collisions, they move more cautiously.
-Sails are reefed and the crew await new orders.
+Sails are reefed and the crews await new orders out of fear of sailing too quickly in the darkness.

 Coming back to navigation, I think how successfully you can re-calibrate your team/ship's position compounds _all of this_ since the fleet can't decide on a new course without a good understanding of where it is.
 In the worst case you're still in the realm of dead-reckoning (slow, inefficient, high-risk, with compounding "drift"), and in the absolute worst case you're dead-reckoning as a fleet using disparate navigational instruments scattered between various ships and reaching consensus using row-boats.
-In such an environment, communication becomes focused more on where the fleet _is_ instead of where it's going.
+In such an environment, communication becomes focused on figuring out where the fleet _is_ instead of where it's _going_.
+People get worried that heading North will hit the rocks, and heading South will hit the coastline.
 The fleet itself becomes an obstacle to navigation.
-And when those ships leave for vacation, you realize it's open water and how much time you spend dodging rowboats 🚣.
+And when those ships leave for vacation, you realize it's open water and all the rowboats have disappeared 🚣.